Veteransnet

 This is a simple but effective way to further help our defence community.

-Our main focus is NBN and Virtual PBX system.
-Our Management Team have a strong back ground in communications and have personally been involved with the Internet since its conception and introduction to the public via the World Wide Web.
-They have seen this advanced technology accelerate from a simple dial-up service to ADSL to NBN and VoIP virtual phone systems.
-This extensive experience and expertise also enables us to identify who is responsible for any outages or on-site problems relating to NBN.
+Our primary focus is on NBN and Virtual PBX systems.
+Our management team has a strong background in communications and has been involved with the internet since its earliest public introduction through the World Wide Web.
+They have witnessed the evolution from dial‑up to ADSL, to NBN, and to VoIP virtual phone systems.

 Keeping it simple

-The site also gives those Users access to our backend accounting system to allow them to review their yearly and monthly statements, track monthly Dividends and Bonuses and provides the ability to printout those details.
-The system also automatically generates monthly email notification of funds gained by each orgainstiaons that supports our veterans.
+Users also have access to our secure backend accounting system, where they can review yearly and monthly statements, track Dividends and Bonuses, and print their records when needed.
+The system automatically sends monthly email notifications showing the funds earned by each organisation that supports our veterans.